plamspetkov/forkify-recipe-app/README.md

 Recipe application with custom recipe uploads.
 This is the finale project from the course "The Complete JavaScript Course 2022: From Zero to Expert!".
-The course is created and developed by Jonas Schmedtmann [@jonasschmedtmann].
+The course is created and developed by Jonas Schmedtmann [@jonasschmedtmann](https://github.com/jonasschmedtmann).

 ## Built with